Elbow and Wrist Anatomy And Function

-The wrist and elbow work in unison for all functions that occur at the wrist.
+The elbow and wrist anatomy work in unison for all functions that occur at the wrist (source).
 As such, the rehab for both looks extremely similar.
 Here’s a quick run down on the motions that occur at the wrist and that the elbow controls.

 Movements That Occur At The Wrist And Elbow